Ryabina-io/substratebot/packages/core/README.md

     ],
   }
 ```
+**NOTE!** In the Substrate SDK the events do not have names for their arguments, only the data types.
+Therefore, `metaConvertToConfig` method works according to the following algorithm:
+1. if the event description corresponds to this [PR](https://github.com/paritytech/substrate/pull/6684),
+then the names of the arguments correspond to those described in square brackets.
+2. if not, we convert the type name in the camel-case and in case of repeated types we add a serial number to the event.
+(In this case, you'll most likely need a manual correction)

 ### `@modes`
 By default, the bot has only one event and call mode - `Advanced`.
 It contains everything you have described in the modules.
 But it is very difficult to navigate through all the event/calls lists of all the modules.
 For simplicity, we have added the option to group events into additional modes.
 Sample: